rivanando/GoldEgg/doc/build-unix.md

 	./bjam install

-Gecurity
+Gdeurity
 --------
-To help make your Goldegg installation more gecure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Goldegg installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: